abc-research/challenge2023/_pages/learn.md

 ## Result Submission
-The submission file should have these columns.
+The submission file contains the columns detailed below.
-- patient_id : Patient’s ID
 - timestamp: Base time of forecasting.
 Forecast whether or not a wearing-off will occur in the next hour after this time.
+- participant : Corresponding patient’s ID
-- forecasted_wearing_off: 0 or 1
+- final_wearing_off: 0 or 1
   - 0 means wearing-off will not occur
   - 1 means wearing-off will occur

+Participants should forecast wearing-off for for each participant for all the timeframe detailed in the submission csv.

 <!--
+Table 1 provides the overview of the file.
+You can download the [submission.csv from HERE](/challenge2023/assets/images/forecast_timeframe.png)

 Participants should forecast wearing-off for the timeframe detailed in Table 1 for each participant.

 ![forecast_timeframe](/challenge2023/assets/images/forecast_timeframe.png)